fossabot/operator-3/README.md

 > HINT: Your username and password are your Quay.io credentials authorized to the greymatterio organization.

-The operator will be running in a pod in the `gm-operator` namespace, and shortly after installation, the default Mesh CR described in `pkg/cuemodule/core/inputs.cue` will be automatically deployed.
+The operator will be running in a pod in the `gm-operator` namespace.

 That is all you need to do to launch the operator.
 Note that if you have the spire config flag set (in pkg/cuemodule/core/inputs.cue) then you will need to wait for the operator to insert the server-ca bootstrap certificates